 In the United States, how much does Restasis cost?

 Restasis costs $586 per month on a wholesale basis in the United States.
 That works out to almost $7,032 each year.
 Prices, however, vary.
-Patients’ actual medicine costs are influenced by their insurance coverage and pharmacy discounts.
+Their insurance coverage and pharmacy discounts influence patients’ actual medicine costs.
 In addition, retail prices are usually greater than wholesale prices.

 Restasis has an average retail price of $729.74.
 Medicare Part D patients may have to pay $42.
 They may, however, have to pay more than $640.

-Few reasons why Restasis costs so much in the US:
+Few reasons why is Restasis so expensive in the USA:

 There is no single federal health insurance system in the United States.
 Instead, Americans purchase health insurance from a variety of private companies.
 Each insurance company has a meeting with pharmaceutical companies.
 Then it tries to negotiate the drug’s price to keep costs low for its recipients.
 Regrettably, insurance companies do not have much negotiating power.
 If a pharmaceutical business disagrees with the price of a drug, an insurance company can refuse to cover it.